 Canvas, rubber-soled sneakers such as All Stars, Vans and others are a great option to keep your feet cool and can be easily dressed up with some sand or navy chinos and a white shirt.
 They can be elevated to a smart/casual look with minimum effort with these Dickies chinos and before you know it you’ve nailed your summer business attire.

 Boat shoes are a great alternative to trainers if you’re looking for something slightly more smart-casual.
 But remember, try not to wear them with socks or if you don’t like the feeling of wearing shoes on naked feet, make sure you wear a pair of rich cotton invisible socks.

 You can never do wrong with a classic pair of desert boots.
 They will suit any occasion you might find yourself in so you can go to your barbeque straight from the office without having to bring a change of shoes with you.

 With a huge variety of trousers to choose from, let’s have a quick look at the ones you need to include in your summer wardrobe.

 No matter how timeless the skinny jean and skinny fit in general is and probably always will be, wide legged trousers have made one hell of a comeback in this season’s catwalks.
 This is one of the few summer trends that actually make logical sense and for that reason, you shouldn’t dismiss it, quite the contrary.
 Having a wider leg guarantees a relaxed and comfortable fit and it won’t constrain you like a skinny fit would.
 An additional layer of skin in the summer is more than unwanted.

 Just like leather jackets and raw rinse jeans, leather belts are for colder weathers.
 Ribbon and woven belts are your go-to summer accessory for your trousers.
 Sand or navy chinos are their match made in heaven.

-Your Quick Guide to What Not to Wear During Summer
+What Not to Wear During Summer

 - Be selective when it comes to accessories such as hats – you can always count on a baseball cap.